sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Door to basement not being watched, rest of doors guarded

-Lord archibald frost the fox angling to listen to conversation
+Lord archibald frost the (arctic) fox angling to listen to conversation

 Talk to beaver woman:
 - Leonard saw that she came from Findebear's room.
 What.
 - Sitting at end of platform, sitting with mouse
-- Ask her what she was doing in Findebear's room:
-	-
+	- Nothing meaningful

 Talk to Yasha:
 - It was suggested to me specifically to come.
 What are you doing why should i come